 Public Transportation to Center City Campus

-Center City is accessible via several CATS routes.
+Center City is accessible via light rail and several CATS routes.
 The CATS website has a trip finder feature; enter the destination address for Center City, 320 E. 9th St..
-In addition, the Seventh Street station for the Lynx light rail is nearby.
+The Ninth Street station for the Lynx light rail is the closest stop.
+Seventh Street station is nearby; the building entrance faces First Ward Park.
 There are several free park-and-ride lots along the Blue Line that make light rail an economical option.
-Ten-ride passes are available at the PaTS Office for a 10% discount.

 For questions, email firstname.lastname@example.org.
 Please put “CCB Parking” in the subject line so that we can best direct the question.
 You may also call Parking and Transportation Services at 704‑687‑0161.